S-Amiri/xkb_dz/README.md

 - Reorganising the dz syntax with tabs
 - Better ASCII keyboard layouts view in terminal mode

+## Work in progress (future)

+The idea is to add a Dvorak, Bépo, Colemak like layouts for Kabyle and take into consideration Mac layout and other OS.

 ## Related links
 - https://github.com/BoFFire/Kabyle-latin-script